jrnold/acw_onset_markets/doc/notes/actions.md

 # Mitchell

+Possible factors

+1. Gold supply
+2. Speculation
+3. Amount of debt
+4. Financial events

+   - condition of the treasury
+   - Ability of the government to borrow
+   - Changes in the Treasury Department Secretary

+7. War News
+8. Political changes. "less frequent occurence ..  played a less prominent role inthe gold market than financial and military affairs"
+9. Foreign relations. "overshadowed during the war by domestic affairs, they exercised some influence upon the value of the paper money"

+   - change of foreign intervention
+   - French occupation of Mexico

 1. January to April 1862

 - (-) 1st half of february slowness of Congress in framing tax bills